 v. / lɪt nawɒ luːni / Sugt’stun

-TCF is excited to partner with Calista Education and Culture Inc. on the first Litnaurluni project: “Nelson Island Traditional Clothing.”
+TCF partnered with Calista Education and Culture Inc. on the first Litnaurluni project: “Nelson Island Traditional Clothing.”

 During this project artists in Toksook Bay, Nightmute, and Tununak documented and completed construction of a traditional atasuaq (baby one-piece bird skin parka), in addition to studying the proper way to process seal skins to create sealskin clothing.
 Project activities took place virtually until it was deemed safe for artists to gather in person.